-- Integrate the Enterprise Value Chain, Business Interaction Model, and SIPOC analysis into risk management so as to make and manage the connections that characterize tightly coupled and complex enterprises and environments.
+- Recognize the integration of the Enterprise Value Chain, Business Interaction Model, and SIPOC analysis into risk management in order to make and manage the connections that characterize tightly coupled and complex enterprises and environments.

 - Define failure and recognize thought patterns among enterprise leaders that hinder an honest discussion about failure.

-- Utilize three steps management can take to change the culture of the enterprise and its processes in order to recognize the potential for failure and to identify its potential causes.
+- Identify the steps management can take to change the culture of the enterprise and its processes in order to recognize the potential for failure and to identify its potential causes.

-- Integrate two tools into the processes of an enterprise to anticipate potential causes of failure.
+- Recognize the integration of tools into the processes of an enterprise in order to anticipate potential causes of failure.

-- Explain specific failures by management in verifying credible sources and corroborating the information received from the sources.
+- Identify specific failures by management when verifying credible sources and corroborating the information received from the sources.